 I am authorized to make this submission on behalf of the owners and operators of the Acid Rain source or Acid Rain units for which the submission is made.
-I certify under penalty of law that I have personally or Acid hain times for when the subhassion is fixed, it called something or law that i have personal examined, and am familiar with, the statements and information aubmitted in this document and all its attachments.
-Based on my inquiry of those individuals with primary responsibility for obtaining the information, I carrify that the statements and information are to the best of my knowledge and belief true, accurate, and complete.
-I am aware that there are significant penalties for submitting false statements and information or omitting required statements and information, including the possibility of line or imprisonment.
-(There are no attachments to this document)
+I certify under penalty of law that I have personally examined, and am familiar with, the statements and information submitted in this document and all its attachments.
+Based on my inquiry of those individuals with primary responsibility for obtaining the information.
+I certify that the statements and information are to the best of my knowledge and belief true, eccurate, and complete.
+I am aware that there are significant penalties for submitting false statements and information or omitting required statements and information, including the possibility of (There are no attachments to this document) fine or imprisonment.

-Name William M. Reichel Signature Willia M. Reilel Date 12/4/95
+Name William M. Reichel Signature Willia M. Reitel Dete 12/4/95